emmanueltouzery/hsexif/README.md

 An exif parsing library in pure haskell.
 It is quite limited for now, but a good base I think.
-It does strict parsing though, it will load the entire JPEG in memory, maybe lazy parsing would be better but it's like that for now.